 HappyNeuron is proud to support an international community of researchers and participate in the pursuit of understanding cognitive rehabilitation.
-We’ve partnered with and continue to partner with independent research teams who are pushing the knowledge boundaries of how cognitive rehabilitation applies to specific populations, medical conditions, or outcomes.
-Within the last 20 years, we have partnered with many research institutions on five different continents in many different languages.
+We’ve partnered with, and continue to partner with, independent research teams that are advancing understanding of how cognitive rehabilitation applies to specific populations, medical conditions, and outcomes.
+Over the past 20 years, we have partnered with research institutions across five continents and in multiple languages.

-We support research by providing access to our tools at a heavily discounted (or even waived) cost, creating custom services, or facilitating access to data collection.
-We do not impose any constraints to protocols or hypothesis, and provide all the assistance we can to best fit in any clinical trial.
+We support research by providing access to our tools, creating custom services, and facilitating data collection.
+We do not impose constraints on protocols or hypotheses and provide all the assistance we can to ensure a good fit for any clinical trial.

 We are always open to new collaborative opportunities!
 Get in touch with us anytime for more information on how HappyNeuron can support your research.